wazo-platform/wazo-platform.org/content/uc-doc/administration/incall.md

 - Bob has a DID with number 1000.
 - Alice can call Bob by dialing either 1000 or +1000, without configuring another DID.

-## BlackList
+## Blacklist

-There are no interface to set a blacklist, but you can build if by hand.
+There is no interface to set a blacklist, but you can build it by hand.

 - You need a preprocess subroutine on the incall with the following dialplan: